eReuse/DeviceHub/docs/api.rst

    :statuscode 201:
    :resheader Cache-Control: max-age=1, must-revalidate :>json string _id:
-   :<json string label: Description: A short, descriptive title :<json email \*unregisteredTo.email: Unique: True :>json string label: Description: A short, descriptive title :<json string unregisteredTo.name: Description: The name of an account, if it is a person or an organization.
+   :<json email \*unregisteredTo.email: Unique: True :<json string label: Description: A short, descriptive title :>json string label: Description: A short, descriptive title :<json string unregisteredTo.name: Description: The name of an account, if it is a person or an organization.
    :<json dict unregisteredTo:
    :<json boolean unregisteredTo.isOrganization:
    :<json objectid->Account to: Excludes: unregisteredTo, OR: ['unregisteredTo'] :<json string unregisteredTo.organization: Description: The name of the organization the account is in.
 Organizations can be inside other organizations.
-   :<json string \*@type: Allowed: {'Allocate'}
-   :<json boolean undefinedDate: Description: Check this to say: "This owner possessed the device for an undetermined amount of time"., Default: False, Excludes: date
+   :<json boolean undefinedDate: Default: False, Excludes: date, Description: Check this to say: "This owner possessed the device for an undetermined amount of time".
    :<json list->Device \*devices:
    :<json url sameAs:
+   :<json string \*@type: Allowed: {'Allocate'}
    :>json string \*@type: Allowed: {'Allocate'}
    :<json datetime date: Description: When this happened.
 Leave blank if it is happening now :<json boolean secured: Default: False
-   :<json boolean incidence: Description: Check if something went wrong, you can add details in a comment, Default: False :<json string comment: Description: Short comment for fast and easy reading :<json string description: Description: Full long description :<json point geo: Description: Where did it happened
+   :<json boolean incidence: Default: False, Description: Check if something went wrong, you can add details in a comment :<json string comment: Description: Short comment for fast and easy reading :<json string description: Description: Full long description :<json point geo: Description: Where did it happened